raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/design_patterns_software.md

 * **Flyweight.** It is a pattern that allows you to save RAM, since it causes many objects to share common properties in the same object, instead of maintaining these properties in each and every object.
 * **Proxy.** It is an object that acts as a simplified version of the original.
 A proxy controls access to the original object, which allows us to perform some tasks before or after accessing that object.
 This pattern is usually used in internet connections, access to device files, etc. That is to say expensive processes, and allows to reduce the cost and complexity.

-## Behavioural patterns
+### Behavioural patterns

-They are the most numerous, focus on communication between objects and are responsible for managing algorithms, relationships and responsibilities between these objects:
+**Behavioural patterns** are the most numerous, focus on communication between objects and are responsible for managing algorithms, relationships and responsibilities between these objects:

 * **Chain of Responsibility.** It allows to pass requests through a chain of handlers.
 Each of these handlers can process the request or pass it on to the next one.
 In this way the sender and the final receiver are decoupled.
 * **Command.** Transform a request into an object that encapsulates the action and the information you need to execute it.